Photos: On the Red Carpet at Opening Night of HARMONY on Broadway

 |

-Harmony celebrated its opening night on Monday, November 13 at the Ethel Barrymore Theatre.
-Check out photos of the company on the red carpet below!
+Harmony officially opened on Broadway on Monday night, November 13, at the Ethel Barrymore Theatre.
+BroadwayWorld was there and we're bringing you along on the red carpet as the guests arrived!

 The original musical is based on the true story of the musical group, The Comedian Harmonists, one of the most successful groups in Germany and around the globe.
 In the 1920’s and 30’s they sold millions of records, made dozens of films and sold-out the biggest venues around the world from Carnegie Hall to the London Palladium.